 The Group has also established the Peace and Ethics Committee to prevent the use of its advanced technologies to harm people or to create military weapons.
 The Committee are composed of all members of CYBERDYNE's outside board members and President and CEO.
 Resolutions in the Committee requires two-thirds of the attending member supporting the resolution.
-Before entering fields outside the areas of medicine, living support and disaster recovery, which are defined in the Company Code of Conduct, the Peace and Ethics Committee investigates, deliberates and reports the results to the Board of Directors.
+Before entering fields outside the areas of medicine. living support and disaster recovery, which are defined in the Committee investigates, deliberates and reports the results to the Board of Directors.